Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

 Since the astrometric operator $\mathcal{A}_h$ is a first-moment integral (defined in Appendix \ref{ap: astr}), it is a linear operator.
 When this linear operator is applied to a linear summation of spherical harmonics with scalar weights $[D^l(R) \mathbf{s}_l]_m$, we can equivalently take the summation of the astrometric operator applied to each static unrotated spherical harmonic as $\mathcal{A}_h(Y_l^m(\theta, \phi))$.
 We refer to these responses as the astrometric kernel, since they encode the sensitivity of the photocentre to individual spherical-harmonic modes.

-The astrometric operator applied to spherical harmonics produces complex-valued astrometric kernel terms $k_{l,m}^h =\mathcal{A}_h(Y_l^m (\theta, \phi)) \in \mathcal{C}$, or $\mathbf{k}^h$ in vector form.
+The astrometric operator applied to spherical harmonics produces complex-valued astrometric kernel terms $k_{l,m}^h =\mathcal{A}_h(Y_l^m (\theta, \phi)) \in \mathcal{C}$, or $\mathbf{k}^h$ in vector form over all spherical harmonics and $\mathbf{k}_l^h$ in vector form over the spherical harmonics of degree $l$.
 This astrometric kernel is described in detail below in Section \ref{sec: kernel}.
-We can rewrite Equation \ref{eq: astr_1} with the astrometric kernel as:
+We can rewrite Equation \ref{eq: astr_11} with the astrometric kernel as:

 Next, we note that Equation \ref{eq: measure} is an inner product between $\mathbf{k}^h_l$, the degree $l$ kernel terms, and the rotated surface coefficients $\mathbf{s}_l$.
 Writing the astrometric signal as an inner product, and by further utilizing the conjugate symmetry of the inner product, we obtain: